nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **Parameters:**
     - `KEYWORD`: The keyword to search for.
     - `[MORE_KEYWORDS]`: Additional keywords to search for.
-    -
-* Use the list command to return to the full contact listlist
+* Use the list command to return to the full contact `list`
 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name is searched.